jeka-dev/jeka/README.md

 For Java project you may directly extend [JkJavaBuild template](org.jerkar.core/src/main/java/org/jerkar/builtins/javabuild/JkJavaBuild.java) so standard methods are already implemented.
 All you need is to implement what is specific.

-This example is an academic script for a illustration purpose.
-Most these settings can be omitted by following naming convention or setting Jerkar at global level.

 ```java
 public class MavenStyleBuild extends JkJavaBuild {